saint0x/ggquick/README.md

 ## Features

-- 🤖 Automatically generates PRs when you push new branches
+- 🤖 Automatically generates PRs when you push any branch
 - 🎯 Creates detailed, conversational PR descriptions that explain the changes thoroughly
 - 📝 Follows repository contributing guidelines when generating PRs
 - 🔄 Handles rate limiting for webhook events
 - 🔒 Secure token management for GitHub and OpenAI
+- 🌟 Supports all branch types (feature, fix, docs, etc.)
+- 🔍 AI-powered analysis of code changes
+- 📊 Smart PR title and description generation

 ## Installation